TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

 # X Chr Analysis Plan

-## Step 1: Analysis that are helpfull for QC of the X-chromosome
+## Section 1 : Analysis for QC of the X-chromosome

 In this section, we will perform analysis that are helpful for quality control of the X-chromosome using PLINK(https://www.cog-genomics.org/plink/2.0/).
 The set of analysis needed are as follow:
 1. **Rate of heterozygote in males only** this is to investigate whether some SNPs have inds with heterozygote alleles (this is an indicator of potential genotyping or imputation errors)